 Enable inclusive meetings and various opportunities for underrepresented voices to have access, and supportive capacity to meaningfully weigh in.
 If this also requires compensation and longer-term engagement or other supports, this should be explored by the Restructuring Working Group.

-Align the governance policies with CPUC and state goals around diversity, equity, and inclusion as well as recognize climate goals and the shift of energy efficiency to support carbon goals, and health inequities, as possible.
+Align the governance policies with CPUC and state goals around justice, equity, diversity, and inclusion as well as recognize climate goals and the shift of energy efficiency to support carbon goals, and health inequities, as possible.

 TBD by the CDEI WG ______